 as a night club promoter, host and booking agent for the legendary Limelight,

-Palladium, Danceteria and China Club.
+Palladium, Danceteria and China Club where he also was a DJ.
 He is a community activist and the founder,

 producer & director of New York New Rock TV, producing over 300 television

-shows for Manhattan Neighborhood Network, featuring interviews and performances
+shows for Manhattan Neighborhood Network from 1990 until 2000, featuring interviews and performances

 by Nina Hagen, Gwar, Hilly Kristal (CBGB), Phoebe Legere, Don Hill, Larry Mitchell,

 Darryl Hell, the Black Rock Coalition and Women in Music.

 His video archive of local bands includes about 700 bands performing live at